aframevr/aframe/docs/components/renderer.md

 > **NOTE:** In three.js, and previous versions of A-Frame, a `gammaOutput: true` property was
 > available.
 This is applied automatically when color management is enabled.

+### highRefreshRate

+Toggles on the highest refresh rate for the given device.
+Currently this is supported on the Oculus Browser in Oculus Go and switches rendering from 60hz to 72hz.

+### foveationLevel

+Sets the level of requested foveation which renders fewer pixels around the edges of the viewport when in stereo rendering mode on certain systems.
+This is currently supported by the Oculus Browser on the Oculus Go with values ranging from 0 (none) to 3 (high).

 ### sortObjects